NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Early Developments and WSR-57 (1950s)**

-    -  **Initial Use**: Radar technology initially developed for military purposes during World War II was adapted for weather observation.
+    -  **Initial Use**: Radar technology that was initially developed for military purposes during World War II was adapted for weather observation.

-    -  **WSR-57**: The first dedicated weather radar network, Weather Surveillance Radar-1957 (WSR-57), was deployed.
+    -  **WSR-57**: The first dedicated weather-radar network, Weather Surveillance Radar-1957 (WSR-57), was deployed.
 It provided basic reflectivity data, showing areas of precipitation.

     **WSR-74 (1970s)**

     -  **Improved Technology**: The WSR-74 was an upgraded version of the WSR-57, with better resolution and reliability.

-    -  **Increased Coverage**: More radar units were installed across the United States, providing better national coverage.
+    -  **Increased Coverage**: More radar units were installed across the United States, providing broader national coverage.

     **NEXRAD (WSR-88D) (1990s)**

     -  **Next Generation Radar (NEXRAD)**: The WSR-88D, implemented in the early 1990s, marked a significant leap forward.
-It provided Doppler capabilities, allowing for the measurement of precipitation velocity (indicating wind speeds and direction within storms).
+It provided Doppler capabilities, enabling the measurement of precipitation velocity (indicating wind speeds and direction within storms).
 The WSR-88Ds were also double the wavelength (10 cm S-band versus 5 cm C-band) resulting in dramatically reduced attenuation.

     -  **Dual Polarization**: In the 2010s, NEXRAD radars were upgraded with dual-polarization technology, which sends out both horizontally and vertically polarized pulses.
 This enhancement allowed for better differentiation between types of precipitation (rain, snow, hail) and improved estimates of precipitation rates and quantities.

     **Phased Array Radar (2000s - Present)**

-    -  **Phased Array Technology**: Research and development into phased array radar technology, which allows for faster and more flexible scanning of the atmosphere, began.
-Phased array radars can rapidly switch between different observation modes and provide more timely data.
+    -  **Phased-Array Technology**: Research and development into phased-array radar technology, which allows for faster and more flexible scanning of the atmosphere, began.
+Phased-array radars can rapidly switch between different observation modes and provide more timely data.

     -  **Enhanced Detection**: This technology offers potential improvements in detecting severe weather phenomena, such as tornadoes and microbursts, more quickly and accurately.

-    **Advances in Data Processing and Integration**
+    **Advances in Data-Processing and Integration**

-    -  **Improved Algorithms**: Advances in data processing algorithms have led to more accurate and detailed precipitation estimates and forecasts.
+    -  **Improved Algorithms**: Advances in data-processing algorithms have led to more accurate and detailed precipitation estimates and forecasts.
 For example the automated detection and removal of ground clutter and transmitting advanced waveforms that are used to extend the unambiguous range.

     -  **Integration with Other Data Sources**: Modern systems integrate data from radars, satellites, weather stations, and other sensors, providing a more comprehensive understanding of weather systems.